tbrlpld/RememberMe/README.md

 Udacity Review Feedback
 -----------------------
- * Symbol array duplication by concatination, rather than looping. -- That really seems easier. -- Implemented.
+ * Symbol array duplication by concatenation, rather than looping. -- That really does seem easier. -- Implemented.
  * Moves string: You could also use the conditional (ternary) operator to make a word singular or plural which is good to do in my opinion so you can get rid of unnecessary if statements. -- Implemented.
  * It is a good practice to remove console.log statements from finished/production apps. -- Implemented.
  * Very nice README.